-This extension request is due to infrastructure challenges, primarily related to sewer, water, and stormwater systems, as well as transportation impacts.
-The City of Fircrest requires additional time to address these infrastructure deficiencies and collaborate, negotiate and work with both Pierce County and City of Tacoma to resolve key infrastructure concerns essential to implementing long-range plans for the City of Fircrest.
+This extension request is due to infrastructure challenges, primarily related to sewer, water, and stormwater systems.
+The City of Fircrest requires additional time to address these infrastructure deficiencies and collaborate, negotiate, and work with both Pierce County and the City of Tacoma to resolve key infrastructure concerns essential to implementing long-range plans for the City of Fircrest.

 Relative to sewer infrastructure incapacity, Fircrest has had a sewer service agreement with the City of Tacoma since 1947.
 This agreement has been extended and amended over the years.
-Currently, the city of Tacoma and the City of Fircrest are discussing via a Memorandum of Understanding between the City of Tacoma and Fircrest amending the 2014 Waste Water Agreement.
-The amendment will detail Tacoma accepting waste water generated in Fircrest for treatment and disposal based on flow data received.
-Tacoma has calculated that Fircrest is exceeding peak hydraulic limits of effluent at times for a significant number of days during the year.
-Tacoma has requested that each city assign representatives to develop a meeting schedule to create a mutually agreeable amendment of the 2014 Waste Water Treatment Agreement for consideration and action by both cities.
+Currently, the city of Tacoma and the City of Fircrest are discussing a Memorandum of Understanding between the City of Tacoma and Fircrest amending the 2014 Wastewater Agreement.
+The amendment will detail Tacoma's acceptance of wastewater generated in Fircrest for treatment and disposal based on flow data received.
+Tacoma has calculated that Fircrest exceeds peak hydraulic limits of effluent at times for a significant number of days during the year.
+Tacoma has requested that each city assign representatives to develop a meeting schedule to create a mutually agreeable amendment of the 2014 Wastewater Treatment Agreement for consideration and action by both cities.
 This new agreement will have provisions to verify and ensure compliance with Tacoma's obligations under the federal Clean Water Act.